LuanSilveiraSouza/cnvrtr/README.md

 It is recommended that you use ```go install``` to access the cli in whatever place of your machine.

-# :computer: How to use
+# :rocket: How to use

 ```bash
 # To get all commands: